freddiehaddad/ms2cc/README.md

 ## LSP and AI: Better Together

-With the rise of AI-powered coding assistants, some developers beleive LSP is antiquated.
+With the rise of AI-powered coding assistants, some developers believe LSP is antiquated.
 However, LSP remains essential for high-quality code intelligence for several reasons:

 1. They provide deterministic, real-time guarantees